learn-co-curriculum/html-css-course-details/README.md

 # Front-end Web Development

-## About This Course

-Welcome to the Front-end Web Development track!

 This is a beginner level course but students are expected to have a general knowledge of computers such as opening and saving files.
 While this course is self paced, it is recommended that students spend a minimum of 12 hours weekly on the course.
+In the previous lesson, we discussed READMEs and Labs.
+Now we'll give you more specifics on what you can expect from the lessons.

 ### Lecture Videos & Readings